Ingredients For Learning (I4L) [current]

 igniting Diversity Representation and Equitable Access to Machine learning (iDREAM)

-Roles: Project manager, lead researcher, curriculum co-creator,.
+My roles: Project manager, lead researcher, lead curriculum designer.

-Conducted 3 participatory design sessions, facilitated an 8-session pilot program, and performed final interviews with mentors.
+✓ Conducted participatory design sessions, facilitated an 8-session pilot program, and performed final interviews with mentors.

 Challenges: